-It is important to monitor compliance with existing laws.
+11 15 important to monitor compilance with existing laws.
+The following are steps you can take to help.
 If you work with domestic violence victims or organizations, routinely survey them to make sure they have not been subjected to discrimination.
 If you discover violations of insurance law, seek remedies.
 If no legal protection exists where you live, advocate for legal reform.
 If your state prohibits insurance discrimination against domestic violence victims, ask your state insurance regulator to do a market conduct exam to verify compliance with the law.
+STA Y IN TOUCH WITH US: Contact Futures Without Violence for free technical assistance and resources concerning the health care response to domestic and intimate partner violence: health@FuturesWithoutViolence.org Contact the Women's Law Project if you've experienced insurance discrimination and include the